 What should I do if my flight has been canceled or delayed?

-While most flights are still proceeding, what if you're one of the unlucky passengers?
-Here are some tips to help travelers navigate the system when flights are delayed or canceled whether by staff shortages, weather or other issues.
+Here's some advice to help travelers navigate the system when flights are delayed or canceled whether by staff shortages, weather or other issues.
 Actionable tips are highlighted in bold:

 Avoid getting trapped at the airport